lukasmartinelli/pgfutter/README.md

 ./pgfutter --help
 ```

-If you are using Windows or 32-Bit architectures you need to [download the appropriate binary
+If you are using Windows or 32-bit architectures you need to [download the appropriate binary
 yourself](https://github.com/lukasmartinelli/pgfutter/releases/latest).

 ## Import CSV

-`pgfutter` is great to take a quick look at open data sets in the database.

 Let's import all traffic violations of Montgomery, Alabama.